braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 - Key names and string values have a size limit of 255 characters.
 - Key names cannot contain spaces.
 - Not all Braze Partners support nested custom attributes.
 Refer to the [Partner documentation]({{site.baseurl}}/partners/home) to confirm if the integration supports this feature.
-- Nested custom attributes cannot be used as a filter when making a Connected Content API call.
+- Nested custom attributes cannot be used as a filter when making a Connected Audience API call.

 ## API example